 This Hinsdale County, family favorite feeds a ski need for those tucked away in one of the most remote parts of the Colorado Rockies.
 It features one Poma lift that was moved from A Basin in 1966, making it the oldest operating ski lift in the state.
 Once at the top of the locals’ hill, you can access six runs and a terrain park.

 The ski area provides a limited amount of free equipment to borrow, ensuring everyone is able to have downhill winter fun in Lake City.
 There’s a small warming hut and concessions shack.
-Though relatively unknown to most Colorado residents, Lake City is a true year round gem, and a winter wonderland for snowmobiling.
+Though relatively unknown to most Colorado residents, Lake City is a true year-round gem and a winter wonderland for snowmobiling.

 4. Lee’s Ski Hill

 The “Little Switzerland America” attracts winter travelers from all over for its epic hot springs and ice climbing park.
-So while you’re in town enjoying these festivities, head on over to the local Lee’s Ski Hill, from noon to 5 on weekends, or 3:30 to 5 weekdays.
+So while you’re in town enjoying these festivities, head on over to the local Lee’s Ski Hill, from noon to 5 on weekends, or 3:30 to 5 on weekdays.

 It’s small, but definitely one of the gems of Colorado skiing!

 One classic rope tow grants you 75 feet of vertical ski bliss.
 If you’re lucky enough to come on a powder day, frequent in the San Juan’s, you’ll be in for a fluffy treat.
-This Ouray resort generally opens just before Christmas and runs to late February or middle of March, depending on snowfall.
+This Ouray resort generally opens just before Christmas and runs to late February or the middle of March, depending on snowfall.

 5. Kendall Mountain